-Please use credit cards issued for purchases of fuel from the appropriate County vendor.
+Please use county issued credit cards for purchases of fuel from the appropriate County vendor.
 Purchase orders will be utilized for parts, and emergencies such as batteries, or tire repair necessary for operation of the vehicle.

-You must obey all traffic laws and all safety rules concerning the safe operation of motor vehicles while driving our vehicles or driving your own vehicles for work purposes.
-In particular, you must refrain from reading or sending e-mails, text messages, and/or instant messages, searching or scrolling for audio, and accessing the Internet from your cell phones or other wireless devices while operating a motor vehicle at any time the vehicle is in motion, part of traffic (e.g., while sitting at a stop sign or stop light), or is anything other than parked.
+You must obey all traffic laws and safety rules concerning the safe operation of motor vehicles while driving our vehicles or driving your own vehicles for work purposes.
+You must refrain from reading, sending e-mails, text messages, and/or instant messages, searching or scrolling for audio, and accessing the Internet from your cell phone or other wireless devices while operating a motor vehicle at any time the vehicle is in motion, part of traffic (e.g., while sitting at a stop sign or stop light), or is anything other than parked.
 In addition, if you must make or receive a call while driving for work purposes, pull off the roadway and park your vehicle for the duration of the call, or limit your conversation to the minimum time necessary and utilize a hands-free device.

 You must participate in defensive driving course prior to operating a County vehicle, every 3 years thereafter, or any time you are in an accident.
-You must have a valid driver's license, which you should have at all times you operate a vehicle.
+You must have a valid driver's license, which you should always have when you operate a vehicle.
 Do not place unauthorized bumper stickers or equipment in our vehicles.